goulartt/cortex/README.md

-# Currency Converter - Codex Challange
+# Currency Converter - Cortex Challange

 This application consumes an API from Banco Central do Brasil.
 The documentation for this external API is available [here](https://dadosabertos.bcb.gov.br/dataset/taxas-de-cambio-todos-os-boletins-diarios).